 Despite the application of external antiparasitics, it is possible to find, despite everything, ticks on the animal.
 Indeed, the action of these molecules often requires a blood meal from the tick in order to kill it.
 It is therefore important to carefully check your dog’s coat after any walk in a risk area.

 To fight against Borreliosis, there is also a vaccine.
-This can be done from the age of 12 weeks, requires a first booster 3 to 5 weeks later, then annual boosters.
+This can complete from the age of 12 weeks.
+It requires a first booster 3 to 5 weeks later, then annual boosters.
 The vaccine will allow the animal to fight against the bacteria in the event of contamination.
 However, the vaccination is not 100% effective and should not, under any circumstances, make you neglect a good associated parasite prevention.

 Once all these good practices have been carried out… all you have to do is enjoy beautiful and long walks with doggie!